 The curriculum vitae (a maximum of 2 pages) must contain at least the following information (the applicant’s full name must be on both pages of the CV):

 Applications for artistic research must include a portfolio, demonstrating the skills of the applicant in the relevant field of the art and describing the applicant’s artistic profile.
 The portfolio is a sample of the applicant’s artistic work, competence, and special skills and techniques employed.
 It is advisable to provide a few examples of works closely related to the project (e.g. by providing internet-links to web pages).
 The portfolio should also include a list of the applicant’s most important publications.
 The titles of articles and books in languages other than English must be translated into English.
 Applicants may provide the address of a webpage containing a more complete list of their previous artistic activity.

 The maximum length of the research proposal is 12,000 characters (including spaces), excluding the bibliography.
 The number of characters used must be indicated at the end of the proposal.

 The maximum length of the letter of motivation is 8000 characters including spaces.
 The number of characters used must be indicated at the end of the letter.
 Applicants are asked to explain why the applicant’s research should be conducted at the Collegium and how it would benefit from cooperation at the University of Helsinki.
 In the letter, applicants may also describe their career plans, including possible plans for further funding.

 Applications received by the deadline and meeting the formal criteria will be sent to external review.
-The director of the Collegium will decide on the appointments by early March 2022 on the basis of the external reviews, after which the decision will be published on the Collegium website and announced to the applicants by email.
+The director of the Collegium will decide on the appointments by the end of March 2024 on the basis of the external reviews, after which the decision will be published on the Collegium website and announced to the applicants by email.
 For more information, please contact email@example.com.